jmservera/miscdemos/web/promptlab_advanced.md

 - Exercise 3: Refining Responses with Recursive Prompting and Task Splitting
 - Exercise 4: Enhancing Reasoning with Chain-of-Thought and Tree-of-Thought Prompting
 - Exercise 5: Generating Structured Outputs and Visualizations with Advanced Techniques
+- Exercise 6: Classifying Text with Zero-Shot and Few-Shot Sentiment Analysis

 Let’s get started by setting the foundation for our startup journey!